-Small group travel tours also provide opportunities for individuals who want to travel but don’t have a friend or spouse or partner that has a desire to travel.
+Small group travel tours also provide opportunities for individuals who want to travel but don’t have a friend or spouse or partner that has the desire to travel.

-Here are 5 reasons to go on a small group travel tour of 15 people or less…
+Keep reading for five reasons to go on a small group travel tour of 15 people or less.

-When you’re with a small group tour, there are more opportunities to go off the beaten path.
-For example, if you need ground transportation you can get by with a smaller vehicle.
-I’ve led several small group travel tours in Greece and there are villages we wouldn’t be able to experience in a bus.
+When you’re on a small group tour, there are more opportunities to go off the beaten path.
+For example, if you need ground transportation, you can get by with a smaller vehicle.
+I’ve led several small group travel tours in Greece, and there are villages we wouldn’t be able to experience on a bus.
 But taking a small van allows us to get around the narrow roads and park where buses can’t.
-There are also many restaurants in Greece that would not be able to accommodate a large tour group.
+Many restaurants in Greece would not be able to accommodate a large tour group.

-While I was in Lisbon, Portugal, I went on an Airbnb experience.
-There were only 7 of us and because of this, the tour guide could customize the experience.
-In fact, the weather changed which caused us to skip one location on the tour.
-The guide took us to another spot instead and we got to explore areas of a village that most tourists don’t.
+While in Lisbon, Portugal, I went on an Airbnb experience.
+There were only seven of us, and because of this, the tour guide could customize the experience.
+In fact, the weather changed, which caused us to skip one location on the tour.
+The guide took us to another spot instead, and we explored areas of a village that most tourists don’t.
 We were able to interact with shopkeepers and sampled local culinary delights.
 If we would have been with a large group, we would have disrupted the sleepy village.
 Going off the beaten path connects you with the place and culture you’re visiting in unexpected ways.

 People who participate in small group travel tours typically have similar interests.
 If you’re heading out on a sailing excursion, for example, it’s probably because you enjoy sailing, as do others on the boat.
 Small group travel tours provide a more intimate experience than large tours, which may not have a specific focus.

 I recently experienced a large group travel tour in Jamaica.
-Due to the number of people in our group, each activity moved quite slow.
+Due to the number of people in our group, each activity moved relatively slowly.
 The guides had a lot of people to navigate throughout the day and couldn’t attend to individual needs.
-We only spent 30 minutes, rather than the advertised 3 hours, at the most anticipated stop on the tour.
+We only spent 30 minutes, rather than the advertised three hours, at the most anticipated stop on the tour.
 It was disappointing.
 If I would have spent a little more money to go with a small group, I would have been at the stop almost all day.

 Protecting the environment is a vital concern of ours at Creative Travel Connections.
-The travel industry as a whole is constantly looking for innovative ways to reduce the carbon footprint.
+The travel industry as a whole is constantly looking for innovative ways to reduce its carbon footprint.
 Small group travel tours can more easily be environmentally friendly.
-If you’re trekking through a national park, the fewer people and trash the better for the park.
-Or if you’re exploring Paris, a small group of people doesn’t need an air polluting bus for transportation.
+If you’re trekking through a national park, the fewer people and trash, the better for the park.
+Or if you’re exploring Paris, a small group of people doesn’t need an air-polluting bus for transportation.

 If you’re a solo traveler, you know that travel can be exhausting.
-You’re responsible for all of the planning, bookings, navigating, problem-solving, etc. Going on small group travel tours can alleviate those things and allow you to relax and soak up each minute of the trip.
-Our Connect trips at Creative Travel Connections do just that.
+You’re responsible for all the planning, bookings, navigating, problem-solving, etc. Going on small group travel tours can alleviate those things and allow you to relax and soak up each minute of the trip.
+We would be happy to help you book one at your preferred destination.